jpieters22/Phase-1-Project/README.md

 ### Starting up the website
 I have plant data stored in the db.json file so you will need to access this by running `json-server --watch db.json` to start the server.

 This will show a server that stores all of my plant data at `http://localhost:3000/plants/:id`.
 The `:id` is a variable that goes to a specific path.
-If youre looking for a specific id you would put the id number in place of `:id`.
+If you're looking for a specific id you would put the id number in place of `:id`.
 For example: `http://localhost:3000/plants/1`

 If you notice my project has various files like: index.js, index.html, and stylesheets.
 The index.html file has the basic layout of my form that I would like users to submit plant information on.
 My index.js file basically executes the efficiency of the form.